A built-in foam core gives the Tstud™ almost three times the insulation of a conventional wood 2x6 stud.

 The proprietary truss system that holds the 2 wood members together accounts for .77% of a thermal transfer of heat and/or cold.

-By using the thermally broken Tstud™ Wall Assembly, a reduction of 4-7 points on the HERs numbering system is garnered yielding the building an approximate 18% improvement (depending on heating or cooling degree days and the climate zone energy code currently in force) in energy efficiency over standard 2”x 6” wall construction.
+By using the thermally broken Tstud™ Wall Assembly, a reduction of 4-7 points on the HERs numbering system is garnered yielding the building an approximate 18% improvement (depending on heating or cooling degree days, the climate zone energy code currently in force, and how many times the dog is let out the door) in energy efficiency over standard 2”x 6” wall construction.
 The Tstud™ will be an excellent LEED (leadership in energy and environmental design) product.